Whole30: An Intro to Orthorexia

 Whole30 and Orthorexia have a lot in common.
 Yet diet culture seems to celebrate Whole30 as a necessary elimination diet to “reset” before eating more healthfully afterwards.
 Is it really a reset though?
 Or is Whole30 simply an introduction to Orthorexia?
-Keep reading to learn where the lines of Whole30 and Orthorexia blur.
+Keep reading (or listen to the podcast episode) to learn where the lines of Whole30 and Orthorexia blur.
 And why the negative impact to your relationship with food often lasts a lot longer than 30 days.

 What is Orthorexia?